mattbasta/client-performance-handbook/manuscript/05-Assets-and-Payload.md

 #### Spriting and SVG

 SVG has a feature that allows spriting by using a hash at the end of the SVG's URL to select an element from within the image.
+This allows the combination of the benefits of SVG with the benefits of spriting.
 For instance:

 ```xml
 <svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 100 100">